Navigating expat finance and the world of “expat financial advisors” is a challenging task!

 Small brokerages and solo expat financial advisors usually have complete freedom as to where they can invest on your behalf.

-Due to the size of these companies, they will be able to seek out any investment that suits your needs and every individual can be looked at on a case-by-case basis, which offers great benefits when executed correctly.
+Due to the size of these companies, they will be able to seek out any investment that suits your needs, and every individual can be looked at on a case-by-case basis, which offers good benefits when executed correctly.

 The focus here is more on the quality of the client rather than quantity due to only being able to manage a finite amount of people.

-Always try and make contact with an owner or Director to find out if the advice you are receiving is in line with the company’s policy.
+Always try and make contact with an owner or Director to ascertain whether the advice you are receiving is in line with the company’s policy.

 Expat Financial Advisors: Services Offered